est31/minetest-mapper-cpp/README.rst

     Use specific map backend, supported: sqlite3, leveldb, `--backend leveldb`

 geometry <geometry>:
+    (see below, under 'centergeometry')

 cornergeometry  <geometry>:
+    (see below, under 'centergeometry')

 centergeometry  <geometry>:
     Limit the part of the world that is included in the map.